zvdy/zvdy/README.md

 * 🌍  I'm based in Spain
 * 🚀  I'm currently working on python & leetcode questions and interview prep.
-* 🧠  I'm learning Cybersecurity and Web3
+* 🧠  I'm learning Cybersecurity and Back-End Development.
 * 🤝  I'm open to collaborating on any new projects

 ### Skills